The Three Most Often Ignored Necessary Expenses

 Much like an emergency fund, an insurance plan also provides us with safety and security.
 But more than that, it also allows us to leverage our money.

 Emergency funds are limited to what we can save.
-But an insurance can provide benefits beyond the amount of money we can keep every month.
+But insurance can provide benefits beyond the amount of money we can keep every month.

-For breadwinners, a term or life insurance will ensure that your family will not go into financial difficulties when something unfortunate happens to you.
+For breadwinners, a term or life insurance plan will ensure that your family will not go into financial difficulties when something unfortunate happens to you.

-Meanwhile, a health insurance will ensure that your emergency fund doesn’t get much affected when minor medical emergencies come.
+Meanwhile, health insurance will ensure that your emergency fund doesn’t get much affected when minor medical emergencies come.

 Buying and paying for an insurance product may seem like a burden at first.
 But believe me when I say that they are real money savers.